Chemscribbler/aesopstables/documentation/howto.md

 - Recommend number of rounds and cut size in the UI
 - First round byes
-- More control of registration and match reporting (aka only TO can report/register)
+- More control of registration and match reporting (aka only TO can register players or report results)
 - Players register with decklists (revealed in cut)
-- Profile pages
-- Optional lower place matches
+- ID Name searching rather than just alphabetized
 - Cut visualization (looking for help)
+- Stats panel - breaking down ID popularity and winrates
 - Arbitrary number cuts (looking for algorithm help)
+- Make manual pairing less ugly